ganikak/finreg-compliance-env/README.md

 ---

-*Built with ❤️ for the Meta PyTorch Hackathon by Scaler — OpenEnv Round 1 Bootcamp*
+*Built for the Meta PyTorch Hackathon by Scaler — OpenEnv Round 1 Bootcamp*